Taming Video Models for 3D and 4D Generation via Zero-Shot Camera Control: Proposed Methods

 \textbf{Classifier Free Guidance.} To improve fidelity to the condition, CFG \citep{CFG} adjusts the network prediction during sampling as:

 where $\omega_\text{CFG}$ is the guidance weight, with $\mathbf{c}$ and $\phi$ denoting the conditional and unconditional inputs, respectively.
 This interpolates conditional and unconditional scores to steer the sampling trajectory.
+Additionally, other works, such as APG, have sought to address issues like color oversaturation by adjusting the scaling of the guidance term.
 Our approach extends this principle through a self-referential guidance mechanism that dynamically adjusts the guided prediction using the model’s own unguided output at each step.